hayasam/megal-tr/slides/meeting-2016-06-28/notes.md

 - The '#' in qualified fragment names may be misleading
 - No DTD support for XML plugins!
+- No further/automated fragment type specializations for XML
 - XML ```realizationOf``` is actually ```conformsTo```!